-If the Class Plus anniversary date or the annuitant's 80th birthday is not a valuation date, then the most recent valuation date prior to the Class Plus anniversary date or the annuitant's 80th birthday will be used for calculation purposes.
+If the Class Plus anniversary date (or the annuitant's or joint life's 80th birthday) is not a valuation date, then the most recent valuation date prior to the Class Plus anniversary date (or the annuitant's or joint life's 80th birthday) will be used for calculation purposes.
 The new death benefit guarantee is determined as if a complete withdrawal and a redeposit of the market value of the fund class units at the credit of your contract had occurred.
 If the new death benefit guarantee is greater than the current death benefit guarantee then the death benefit guarantee is increased to equal the new death benefit guarantee, otherwise it will remain unchanged.